FireInsidE-fie/EPROM/Thread.md

 In [[C]] programming, for example, you create a new thread using the `pthreads` library (make sure to link it with your executable using `-lpthreads`~) by specifying the function that that thread will run.
 Kind of like your program starts at `main`, the thread will start a function YOU specify.
 Within limits, of course.
 You then let the thread run while the parent thread (the `main`) still works in parallel.
 You can then wait for the thread to complete, by *joining* it.
-A thread can `exit()` or also end its own life by returning from the "main" function you gave it.
+A thread can `exit()` or end its own life by returning from the "main" function you gave it.
 A thread can also sleep for a period of time, not hindering other threads of a [[process]].
 ## Thread memory
 Threads have shared memory (also with the main thread), allowing easy but dangerous (see below) communication between different threads.
 That also means that there's no need to free a variable in all threads, like with [[Child Process]]es.